rizkystiawanp/RetailStoreAnalysis/README.md

 The primary goal of this analysis is to provide data-driven insights to improve business strategy and profitability.

 ## Project Objectives
-✅ Analyze sales performance and profitability by product category & region.
+✅ Analyze sales performance and profitability by product category & region. <br>
-✅ Identify demand trends and customer purchasing patterns.
+✅ Identify demand trends and customer purchasing patterns.<br>
-✅ Evaluate the impact of competitor pricing on unit sales.
+✅ Evaluate the impact of competitor pricing on unit sales.<br>
-✅ Assess how weather and seasonal patterns affect demand.
+✅ Assess how weather and seasonal patterns affect demand.<br>
 ✅ Provide business recommendations for inventory and marketing optimization.

 ## Target Users